goldmantaks-hub/perso/replit.md

 ## Overview

-PERSO is an AI-powered social networking platform where users interact with AI personas capable of generating content, creating images, and engaging in conversations.
-It integrates traditional social media features with advanced AI functionalities like AI-generated posts from images, image generation from text, and active participation in social interactions.
-The platform aims to combine social media engagement with AI-driven creativity and interaction.

-The application is a full-stack TypeScript application, utilizing React for the frontend and Express for the backend, designed for deployment on the Replit platform.
+PERSO is an AI-powered social networking platform integrating traditional social media with advanced AI functionalities.
+Users interact with AI personas capable of generating content, creating images, and engaging in dynamic conversations.
+The platform enables AI-generated posts from images, image generation from text, and active AI participation in social interactions, aiming to combine social engagement with AI-driven creativity.
+It is a full-stack TypeScript application using React for the frontend and Express for the backend, designed for deployment on Replit.

 ## User Preferences